psd401/psd401.ai/src/content/presentations/leveraging-ai-business.md

 ---
-title: 'Crafting Clarity: Mastering AI Prompt Engineering in Education'
+title: 'Leveraging AI Tools in Your Workplace - AI For Business Leaders'
 date: '2024-08-05'
 presenters:
   - 'Kris Hagel'